Strategyproofness-Exposing Descriptions of Matching Mechanisms: On Additional Descriptions of DA

 We present our algorithm in \autoref{alg:hpda-mtr}.
 For notational convenience, we define a related set of preferences $\Pnorej$ as follows: For each $h_i \in \H$, add a ``copy of $d_*$'' called $d^{\text{hold}}_i$ to $\Pnorej$.
 The only acceptable institution for $d^{\text{hold}}_i$ is $h_i$, and if $d_*$ is on $h_i$'s list, replace $d_*$ with $d^{\text{hold}}_i$ on $h_i$'s list.
 Given what we know from \autoref{sec:parallen-hpda}, the proof that this algorithm calculates the menu is actually fairly simple:

-\begin{lemma} The set $\Hmenu$ output by \autoref{alg:hpda-mtr} is the menu of $d_*$ in (applicant-proposing) DA. \end{lemma} \begin{proof} Ignoring all bookkeeping, Phase 1 this algorithm corresponds to a run of $IPDA(P|_{d_* : \emptyset})$.
-The only thing changed is the order in which $d_*$ makes these rejections happen, but DA is invariant under the order in which rejections are performed.
+\begin{lemma} The set $\Hmenu$ output by \autoref{alg:hpda-mtr} is the menu of $d_*$ in (applicant-proposing) DA. \end{lemma} \begin{proof} Ignoring all bookkeeping, Phase 1 of this algorithm corresponds to a run of $IPDA(P|_{d_* : \emptyset})$.
+The only thing changed is the order in which $d_*$ performs rejections, but DA is invariant under the order in which rejections are performed.
 Moreover, $\Hmenu$ consists of exactly all institutions who propose to $d$ during this process, i.e. $d_*$'s menu (according to \autoref{sec:parallen-hpda}). \end{proof}

 The correctness of the matching, on the other hand, requires an involved proof.
 The main difficulty surrounds the ``unroll DAG'' $\RejDag$, which must be able to ``undo some of the rejections'' caused by $d_*$ rejecting different $h$.
 We start by giving some invariants of the state maintained by the algorithm (namely, the values of $\RejDag$, $\mu$, $P$, and $h$):